The IofC USA Team

 Abigail is a social worker with expertise in macro practice and nonprofit program management.
-She brings her passion for dialogue as a healing tool to her role as IofC’s Program Officer for Racial Healing, where she directs the Community Trustbuilding Fellowship program.
+She brings her passion for dialogue as a healing tool to her role as IofC’s Program Director for the Community Trustbuilding Fellowship.

 Abigail has practiced at the group, organization and community level through her work in program design, implementation and evaluation at a variety of nonprofit organizations.
 She has worked in refugee support services, adoption and child welfare, and physical, intellectual and developmental disability services — including her experience teaching Deaf students in sub-Saharan Africa.
 For the past eight years, Abigail has engaged dialogue as a tool to foster new relationships, build trust and promote restoration and healing across divisions of faith, race and gender.

 She holds a master’s degree in social work from Virginia Commonwealth University and a bachelor’s degree in social work from George Mason University.
 Before officially joining the team, she completed IofC’s Caux Scholars Program as well as its Community Trustbuilding Fellowship.
 Outside of work, Abigail enjoys traveling with her husband, Joshua, trying new foods and languages and visiting their wonderfully large family spread around the globe, including Alaska, Europe, North Africa and East Asia.